Getting Past Your Past--How Trauma Keeps Us Stuck

 In other words, what caused her illness?

 While literature was Shapiro's primary academic focus, she always had a keen interest in psychology.
-Recently, she had become intrigued by the emerging field of psychoneuroimmunology (PNI), a subfield of psychosomatic medicine that studies the interaction between the nervous system, immune system, and the relationship between mental processes and health.
+Recently, she became intrigued by the emerging field of psychoneuroimmunology (PNI), a subfield of psychosomatic medicine that studies the interaction between the nervous and immune systems, and the relationship between mental processes and health.

-The idea that stress could potentially influence disease states fascinated Shapiro, and led her to wonder whether there might be psychological or physiological methods that could help balance or restore physical well-being.
+The idea that stress could potentially influence disease states fascinated Shapiro.
+It led her to wonder whether there might be psychological or physiological methods that could help balance or restore physical well-being.

 Upon receiving her cancer diagnosis, Shapiro realized that pursuing methods for health and healing had become far more crucial to her than the study of 19th-century literature.

-So, she left New York to attend workshops and seminars exploring the mind-body connection and psychological interventions, and decided to switch disciplines, enrolling in a doctoral program in clinical psychology to formally study the intersection of mental and physical health.
+So, she left New York to attend workshops and seminars exploring the mind-body connection and psychological interventions.
+She decided to switch disciplines, enrolling in a doctoral program in clinical psychology to formally study the intersection of mental and physical health.

 Photo of Francine Shapiro, EMDR Institute